 No fear – contact lenses can’t get lost behind your eyeball!

 Everyone is guilty of rubbing their eyes sometimes.
-No matter how many times your eye doctor warned you not to rub your eyes when wearing contact lenses, your fingers still found their way to your eyelids – right?
+No matter how many time your eye doctor warned you not to rub your eyes when wearing contact lenses, your fingers still found their way to your eyelids – right?
 Or perhaps you decided to leave your contacts in while removing eye makeup, rubbing your eyelids repeatedly with a cotton ball.
 Anyone who has vigorously rubbed their eyes while wearing contact lenses probably relates to the scary experience of losing a contact in their eye.

 Eye rubbing isn’t the only cause of dislodged contact lenses.
 Poorly fitting contacts can also dislodge easier, which is why an eye exam by our qualified Plano eye doctor is essential for determining the best fit.
 Accidentally inserting your contact inside-out can also make it move more easily in your eye, and the discomfort will prompt you to rub your eye – dislodging the lens.